Do you have a subconscious block? Here’s how to find out (and fix it)

 Which means even your conscious decisions are often driven by things outside of your awareness.

-Change hasn’t worked because you’ve only been working with half your brain.
+Change hasn’t worked because you’ve only been working with half your brain

 subconscious mind conscious mind iceberg